The Rochester-Monroe Anti-Poverty Initiative has developed a list of policy priorities with actions aimed at addressing the root causes of poverty.

 These policy priorities were developed by RMAPI’s Policy Working Group after several months of meeting with local experts, community and government leaders, and representatives from non-profit agencies to determine which actions would be the most effective and the most needed to address poverty.

-A delegation of RMAPI partners will be traveling to Albany on March 5, 2025, to meet with lawmakers.
-We aim to build momentum for RMAPI’s Policy Agenda priorities and garner support to enable upward mobility across New York State.
-We will also build relationships with key legislators and committees.
+A delegation of statewide RMAPI partners traveled to Albany on March 4, 2026, to meet with lawmakers.
+Our goal was to build momentum for RMAPI’s Policy Agenda priorities and garner support to enable upward mobility across New York State.
+We also built relationships with key legislators and committees.

 Community Impact Assessment Form